Djiit/website/blog/2020-02-15-Renovate-and-Github-Actions.md

 Simple, right ?
 We are just passing your newly created PAT and your repository's name.
 Remember to always pin the versions (tags, actually) of the Docker images you use, specially if it's a public one.
 You really want to avoid bad surprises if something gets broken some day.

-You can add as many environment variables as you want; check the [Renovate Self-Hosted Coonfiguration Docs](https://docs.renovatebot.com/self-hosted-configuration/) for the complete variables list.
+You can add as many environment variables as you want; check the [Renovate Self-Hosted Configuration Docs](https://docs.renovatebot.com/self-hosted-configuration/) for the complete variables list.

 Now, Github Actions will take care of running this job every day at 08 AM (feel free to customize the schedule option at will).